jtpio/pydata-paris-2025/index.md

 # Secrets Management

 - Store secrets in the browser
-- Or use the secrets manager for custom connectors:
+- Or use the secrets manager with custom connectors:
   - https://github.com/jupyterlab-contrib/jupyter-secrets-manager

 ---